OlivierLD/raspberry-coffee/RESTRelay/README.md

 How to hook up the power and appliance to the relay.

+> Note:
+> - On a one-relay board, I use the 3V3 power supply from the Raspberry Pi.
+> - On a two-relay board, I use the 5V power supply from the Raspberry Pi.

 ### Relay mapping
 The code in this project can drive several relays.